neophora/docs/api/GetUTXOByHashIndexInJSON.md

-# GetUTXOByHashLEInJSON
+# GetUTXOByHashIndexInJSON

-get utxo by hash (little endian) in json
+get utxo by hash (big endian) in json

 ## Input